 We all enjoy our solitary surf moments, but if your surfboard hits you in the head during a four-foot offshore session, your life might change forever.

-If you're a smart surfer, wear a helmet.
+If you're a smart, wise surfer, wear a helmet.